Skip to main content

 You can view the safety status of the attachments before opening the files.
 This allows you to safely open files from your customers, and helps you better understand the possible risks before opening them.

-• No issues detected - files are safe to open
+• No issues detected — The file has been scanned and is safe to open.

 Default supported file types include: